acolinisi/hpsc/README-scs.md

             $ git clone scsrt:/projects/boeing/your_scs_username/hpsc/ssw/hpps/linux
             $ cd linux
             $ git remote add gh git@github.com:ISI-apex/linux.git

+   Fetching commits from server and pushing them to other remotes is same as for Option A.

 * Option C: add a remote to existing clone